Hakim-morsal2244/dsa-sparse-matrix/dsa/sparse_matrix/README.md

 # Sparse Matrix - DSA HW01

 ## 📌 Overview

-This project implements a Sparse Matrix in Python as part of the Data Structures and Algorithms (DSA) coursework at ALU.
-Sparse matrices are matrices in which most elements are zero.
-To save space and improve efficiency, this project only stores and processes non-zero elements.
+This project implements a **Sparse Matrix** in Python for the **Data Structures and Algorithms (DSA)** course at ALU.
+A sparse matrix is one where most of the elements are zero.
+This implementation stores only **non-zero elements** to improve space and performance.

-The assignment includes:
-- Reading sparse matrix data from a file
-- Displaying the matrix in a sparse format
-- Adding two sparse matrices
-- Handling invalid input or mismatched matrix sizes

 ---

 ## 📁 Project Structure

 dsa-sparse-matrix/
-│
 ├── README.md
 ├── sample_inputs/
 │ ├── matrix1.txt
 │ └── matrix2.txt
-│
-├── code/
+└── code/
-│ └── src/
+└── src/
-│ ├── sparse_matrix.py
+├── sparse_matrix.py
-│ └── test_sparse.py
+└── test_sparse.py

+yaml
+Copy
+Edit

 ---

 ## 🧠 Features

-- Efficient representation using Python dictionaries
+- Efficient storage using Python dictionaries
-- File-based input for easy testing
+- File input with clear parsing
 - Matrix addition with dimension checks
-- Clear and readable output format
+- Formatted output for sparse data
-- Graceful error handling
+- Error handling for bad input or mismatched sizes

 ---

-## 🧪 Sample Input (`matrix1.txt`)
+## 🧪 Input Format Example (`matrix1.txt`)

 4 4
 0 1 5